tonyk310/openTopResults/README.md

 # openTopResults

-**This add-on injects CSS into web pages.
-The `addons.mozilla.org` domain disallows this operation, so this add-on will not work properly when it's run on pages in the `addons.mozilla.org` domain.**

 ** This add-on opens the top three search results links of a Google or DuckDuckGo search and opens the specified number of links in new browser tabs.**

 ## What it does